grantbow/fit/FAQ.md

    other systems and could become very successful in the future.

    I offered some patches to the original repository and some have been applied.
-Development there as slowed down.
+Development there has slowed down.
 I have forked the original github repository to continue development and to improve bug which does many things well.